DreymaR/BigBagKbdTrixPKL/README.md

 	- Added the Cmk-eD-Pl ANSI CAW Polish variant designed by Kuba Wiecheć, Colemak forum user Wiechciu.
 It swaps Z and V from ANSI Cmk-CAW, and adds żŻ to the Z key.
 	- Added the QUARTZ pangram layout (Quartz/glyph [job];vex'd cwm,finks.), as a joke!
 I used a Wide mod for it, but beware that this is NOT a good layout!  ╭(๑•﹏•)╮
 	- Fixed: Sticky Shift didn't get reset by the next typed key on VK layouts, leading to MULtiple SHifted characters.
-* EPKL v1.1.6: New Curl-DH standard!
+* v1.1.6: New Curl-DH standard!
 EPKL For Dummies.
 KLM key codes.
 Extend fixes.
 AltGr layouts for Es/It, and Pan-Germanic locale variants.
 	- Colemak-DH(m) (M on the home row) is now the Curl(DH) standard.
 The 2017 DH standard (K on the home row) is now named DHk in the Remap file.
 Files are updated.
 	- Added a link to the useful "EPKL For Dummies!" guide by Torben Gundtofte-Bruun in the README.
 Also some images and text updates, and a new README for the Files.
 	- Like VK codes, SC### scan codes in layouts & Extend can be replaced by the KLM Co or QW codes found in the Remap file.
 These are more intuitive and user friendly.